Lightning-AI/torchmetrics/docs/README.md

 and open `docs/build/html/index.html` in your browser.

-When you send a PR the continuous integration will run tests and build the docs.
-You can access a preview of the html pages in the
-_Artifacts_ tab in CircleCI when you click on the task named _build-Docs_ of _ci-tests_ at the bottom of the PR page.

 Notes:

 - You need to have LaTeX installed for rendering math equations.
 You can for example install TeXLive with the appropriate extras by doing one of the following: